elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Jira instance:

-- The server host url where the Jira is hosted.
+- The server host url where Jira is hosted.
 - The username the connector will use to log in to the Jira server or the service account for the Jira cloud.
 - The password the connector will use to log in to the Jira server or the API key for the Jira cloud.
-- SSL certificate if you want to establish secured connections.
+- SSL certificate for a secure connection

 #### Configure Jira connector